santorr/TonyPacker/README.md

 - "Roughness" as green channel
 - "Displacement" as blue channel

-Just drag and drop the desired texture in the desired channel
+Just drag and drop texture in the desired channel

 ![Example](resources/example.JPG)